UANATACA/ONESHOT-REPO/oneshot_gui.md

 **API Reference:** <a href="#tag/Tokens/paths/~1api~1v1~1tokens/get">List Tokens</a>

-The test One-Shot Optimizer is pre-configured with a Registration Authority Officer (RAO) account ready to be used within the test environment.
+The test-mode One-Shot Optimizer is pre-configured with a Registration Authority Officer (RAO) account ready to be used within the test environment.
 This account has an associated token that can be used to identify the RAO in API calls.

 	curl -X GET https://one-shot.developers.uanataca.com/api/v1/tokens

-This call should return a single token from a clear Optimizer:
+This call should return the following JSON object:

 	{
 		"status": "200 OK",